-- our majority voting interest and ownership of substantially all of the assets and certain liabilities of the entity; and - a loan agreement with EyeLock LLC, executed in conjunction with the acquisition, in which the subsidiary may borrow funds from Voxx for working capital purposes.
-The loan bears interest at 10% and the outstanding balance as of May 31, 2016 was \$13,268.
+- our majority voting interest and ownership of substantially all of the assets and certain liabilities of the entity; and - a loan agreement with EyeLock LLC, executed in conjunction with the acquisition, as well as two convertible promissory notes executed in the second and third quarters of Fiscal 2017, in which the subsidiary may borrow funds from Voxx for working capital purposes (see Note 2).
+The total outstanding balance of these loans as of November 30, 2016 was \$18,947.

 We concluded that we became the primary beneficiary of EyeLock LLC on September 1, 2015 in conjunction with the acquisition.
-This was the first date on which we had the power to direct the activities EyeLock LLC that most significantly impact the economic performance of the entity because we acquired a majority interest in substantially all of the assets and certain liabilities of EyeLock, Inc. and EyeLock Corporation on this date, as well as obtained a majority voting interest as a result of this transaction.
+This was the first date on which we had the power to direct the activities that most significantly impact the economic performance of the entity because we acquired a majority interest in substantially all of the assets and certain liabilities of EyeLock, Inc. and EyeLock Corporation on this date, as well as obtained a majority voting interest as a result of this transaction.
 Although we are considered to have control over EyeLock LLC under ASC 810, due to our majority ownership interest, the assets of EyeLock LLC can only be used to satisfy the obligations of EyeLock LLC.
 As a result of our majority ownership interest in the entity and our primary beneficiary conclusion, we consolidated EyeLock LLC within our consolidated financial statements beginning on September 1, 2015.
-Prior to September 1, 2015, EyeLock, Inc. and EyeLock Corporation were not required to be consolidated financial statements because we concluded that we were not the primary beneficiary of the entities prior to that time.
+Prior to September 1, 2015, EyeLock, Inc. and EyeLock Corporation were not required to be consolidated within our consolidated financial statements because we concluded that we were not the primary beneficiary of the entities prior to that time.